-CPT 20610 Defined and Usage Explained
+CPT Code 20160 Defined and Usage Explained

 CPT code 20610 refers to procedures involving the aspiration and/or injection of fluid from major joints or bursae, such as the shoulder, hip, knee, or subacromial bursa, without the use of ultrasound guidance.
 This procedure is often used to treat conditions like joint inflammation or fluid buildup.
 If imaging guidance (such as ultrasound or fluoroscopy) is used, separate CPT codes may apply.
 This code is active under the Medicare Physician Fee Schedule and is reimbursed separately if covered, although local Medicare carriers are responsible for making coverage determinations in the absence of a national policy.

-Arthrocentesis, aspiration and/or injection, major joint or bursa (eg, shoulder, hip, knee, subacromial bursa); without ultrasound guidance.
+AMA definition: Arthrocentesis, aspiration and/or injection, major joint or bursa (eg, shoulder, hip, knee, subacromial bursa); without ultrasound guidance.

 Layperson: